elastic/connectors/docs/reference/box.md

 2. Grant access to your application.

-3. Now you will redirect to the web page that you configured in **Redirect URIs**, and the HTTP response should contain an **authorization code** that you'll use to generate a refresh token.
+3. You will now be redirected to the web page that you configured in **Redirect URIs**, and the HTTP response should contain an **authorization code** that you'll use to generate a refresh token.

 **Note:** Authorization codes to generate refresh tokens can only be used once and are only valid for 30 seconds.